-Figure 8 maps corporate tax burdens on a representative multinational firm in 2016, i.e. prior to the recent abolition of such privileges.
-The scale of the tax rates shown, ranging from 8.7% to 12.1% makes it clear how attractive those privileges were, in both national and international comparison.
+Figure 8: Consolidated effective corporate tax rate on privileged firms, 2016 to 12.1% makes it clear how attractive those privileges were, in both national and international comparison.
 Recall that regular rates were up to twice as high, ranging between 12.7% and 25.6% (Figure 4).
 Differences across cantons in consolidated tax rates on multinational profits were considerably smaller than those in regular tax rates - which is partly a mechanical effect of the 7.8% federal tax rate which imposed a nationwide floor.
-Like the regular rates, low preferential rates were concentrated among mostly smallish cantons in central Switzerland, whereas the highest preferential rates were applied in the urban cantons of Geneva (GE) and Basel (BS).13
+Like the regular rates, low preferential rates were concentrated among mostly smallish cantons in central Switzerland, whereas the highest preferential rates were applied in the urban cantons of Geneva (GE) and Basel (BS).
+13